AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 ### augur.api.Universe.redeemStake(p)

 Calls the `redeem` function for all Ethereum contract addresses in the arrays `p._reportingParticipants` and `p._disputeWindows` using the caller's Ethereum address as the redeemer. `p._reportingParticipants` can contain Ethereum contract addresses for [DisputeCrowdsourcers](#dispute-crowdsourcer-tx-api), [InitialReporters](#initial-reporter-tx-api), or both, as hexadecimal strings. `p._disputeWindows` can only contain the Ethereum contract addresses of [Dispute Windows](#dispute-window).
-This function is intended as easy way to redeem Staked REP and/or Ether in multiple [Dispute Crowdsourcers](#dispute-crowdsourcer), [Initial Reports](#initial-report), and Dispute Windows at once.
+This function is intended as easy way to redeem Staked REP, Dai, and/or [Participation Tokens](#participation-token) in multiple [Dispute Crowdsourcers](#dispute-crowdsourcer), [Initial Reports](#initial-report), and Dispute Windows at once.

 #### Parameters: